Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/playtesting/discovery-session1.md

 ### [Area 3 - Movement ability](<../prototype/area3.md>)

 This part went very smoothly since both players thoroughly enjoyed dashing around since the very beginning.
-They quickly realised that the boxes could have timers on them, and that they had to use the ❄️mobility ability, howerver it did take some time to come to this ability usage conclusion since they started by shooting as quickly as possible.
+They quickly realised that the boxes could have timers on them, and that they had to use the ❄️mobility ability, however it did take some time to come to this ability usage conclusion since they started by shooting as quickly as possible.

 ### [Area 4 - Training ground](<../prototype/area4.md>)